-The Department of Social Development (now the Department for Communities) issued a discussion paper reviewing the role and regulation of the PRS in November 2015.
-A further consultation document, Private Rented Sector in Northern Ireland - Proposals for Change, was issued in January 2017.
-In it, the Department proposed introducing legislation requiring landlords to carry out periodic electrical checks in their properties.
-This proposal considered.

-THE PRIVATE RENTED SECTOR IS NOW THE SECOND LARGEST HOUSING TENURE IN NORTHERN IRELAND, ACCOUNTING FOR AROUND was unanimously supported by respondents to the discussion document, including landlord groups.
+The Department of Social Development (now the Department for Communities) issued a discussion paper reviewing the role and regulation of the PRS in November 2015.61 A further consultation document, Private Rented Sector in Northern Ireland - Proposals for Change, was issued in January 2017.62 In it, the Department proposed introducing legislation requiring landlords to carry out periodic electrical checks in their properties.
+This proposal was unanimously supported by respondents to the discussion document, including landlord groups.
 The DfC also proposed amending the Landlord Registration Regulations to incorporate a fitness for habitation declaration at the point of registration.
-Extra resources, to allow for simple checks to be carried out by District Councils, have also been
+Extra resources, to allow for simple checks to be carried out by District Councils, have also been considered.